 Plus, for the first time since injuring his knee more than 40 years prior, Stephen started regaining the ability to engage in activities that used to cause him aggravation (like squatting and walking down stairs).

 The Result?
 Stephen Now Moves Better at 65 Than Many People Half His Age

 “I don’t like saying I move like a younger man,” said Stephen.
 “I’m an older man and I move the way an older man can move!”

-Since going through Vitamin, Stephen has gone on to accomplish things most 30-year-olds can’t do.
+Since starting with GMB, Stephen has gone on to accomplish things most 30-year-olds can’t do.
 He can do smooth and controlled muscle-ups and skin-the-cats after going through our Rings curriculum.
 He makes the bent arm stand on the parallettes look easy.
 And after several years of going through our curriculum, he became a GMB Trainer so he could incorporate the things he’s learned into his chiropractic practice.

 His physical priorities have shifted from his old mindset of looking a certain way or clocking a certain number of miles on the pavement.

-Since going through Vitamin and learning the joy and benefits of playful movement, his goal now, he said, “is to maintain that kind of vibrancy in my physical body, and mentally and emotionally to continually let go of the parts of me that don’t serve the greater good.”
+Since learning the joy and benefits of playful movement, his goal now, he said, “is to maintain that kind of vibrancy in my physical body, and mentally and emotionally to continually let go of the parts of me that don’t serve the greater good.”